 No parent is perfect.
 But we have to believe the children on this day.
 And that is why I like all your pictures and posts.
 I am glad that you guys have wonderful mothers to love and hold dear.
 To tell the world about.
 As children, we see our Mothers as direct lines to GOD, or possibly as GOD herself.
 So although our mothers made mistakes all the time, we children often didn’t see these errors.

 This is power.
 And that power over impressionable minds can mean the difference between mental health and illness.
 Many parents understand this, and use their leverage to raise compassionate and critically-thinking members of society.

 But it’d be a cosy lie to believe that all parents do this.

 There are many parents who abuse this influence.
-And children, lost in the haze of false trust and impressionability, rationalize their parents’ injustice by distorting it into their own fault… often in order to continue loving their parents.
+And children, lost in the haze of trust and impressionability, rationalize their parents’ wrongdoings by distorting it into their own fault… often in order to continue loving their parents.

 What a cycle to grow up in.

 30-40% of children who are sexually abused are abused by a FAMILY member.
 Yet more than 30% of these victims will never tell anyone, and 80% of victims asked initially deny everything.
-This kind of psychological disfigurement is not limited to sexual abuse.
+This kind of psychological abuse is not limited to sexual abuse.
 Physical abuse.
 Emotional abuse.
 Religious abuse.
-Should we judge these children for growing up in that environment and then refusing to send mom a card?
+Should we judge these children for growing up in that environment and then refusing to send mom a card once in adulthood?
 Should we make them tell their stories in order to decide whether their pain is valid?
 And then pity them?